 Abigail Jacobs

-Assistant Professor, Information, School of Information
+Assistant Professor of Information, School of Information

 Computational social science, empirical design, governance, observational data, social networks, statistical inference